Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Data and methods

-Predictors \textit{lagged by 14 days} include (1) wind direction in degrees from true north, (2) wind speed in meters per second, (3) air temperature in degrees celsius, (4) atmospheric pressure in hectopascals (hPa), (5) visibility in meters, (6) dew point in degrees celsius, (7) relative humidity in percent units, and (8) a counter for the day ranging from 1 to 183 days.
-The counter is included to account for warming trends from early to late summer.
-One would expect that on the average, early August will be warmer than early June, although the increases can be nonlinear over time.
-At least some of these variables are likely to be related to well-known precursors of heat waves such as dry soil, the absence of clouds, and elevated barometric pressure in the mid-troposphere functioning together as high order interaction effects with routine seasonal warming \parencite[chap.~13]{Tziperman2022}.
-Data from each of the last 15 days in March are included solely to obtain the values of the lagged predictors for each the pertinent days in April two weeks later.
+The eight lagged predictors include: (1) wind direction in degrees from true north, (2) wind speed in meters per second, (3) air temperature in degrees Celsius, (4) atmospheric pressure in hectopascals (hPa), (5) visibility in meters, (6) dew point in degrees Celsius, (7) relative humidity in percent units, and (8) a counter for the day.
+The counter is included to capture temporal trends.
+On average, early August will be warmer than early June, although the increases can be nonlinear over time.
+At least some of the predictors are likely to be related in complicated ways to well-known precursors of certain excessive heat regimes.
+For example, dry soil, the absence of clouds, and elevated barometric pressure in the mid-troposphere sometimes contribute to high-order interaction effects with routine seasonal warming \citep[chap.~13]{Tziperman2022}.

-Because of the data's longitudinal structure, temporal dependence can be an important complication.
-Test data cannot be obtained by random sampling without scrambling time series dependence \parencite[sec.~5.8]{Hyndman2021}.
-As an alternative, test data are drawn from Paris-Montsouris weather station from March 1st to September 30th 2021.
-The same thermodynamics and other physical processes should apply during the identical months in 2020 and 2021, although there can be significant random variation in the realized data.
+Wind direction requires a transformation before use as a predictor.
+Wind direction is a circular variable measured in degrees, with $0^{\circ}$ and $360^{\circ}$ representing the same physical direction.
+Treating wind direction as a linear predictor can therefore induce artificial discontinuities near the wrap-around point.
+To address this, one can transform wind direction for $\theta_t \in [0,360)$ using its sine and cosine components,

+This transformation embeds wind direction on the unit circle, ensuring that directions close in angle (e.g., $359^{\circ}$ and $1^{\circ})$ are also close in predictor space.
+The pair $(\mathrm{wd}_{\sin,t}, \mathrm{wd}_{\cos,t})$) preserves directional information without imposing an arbitrary origin and allows standard regression and machine-learning methods to fit appropriate directional effects.
+When the original wind direction variable is replaced by the two trigonometric functions, there are 9 lagged predictors rather than 8.